pixelgod0/coffeezhs/README.md

 ##### 5. Initialize Your New Zsh Configuration <!-- omit in toc -->

-Once you open up a new terminal window, it should load zsh with Oh My Zsh's configuration.
+Once you open up a new terminal window, it should load zsh with CoffeeZHS's configuration.

 ### Installation Problems